michaelmayer-hpe/Labs/Redfish/README.md

 ### File based mode

-This last mode allows the load of an entire configuration file into hprest, which will send it to the managed server.
+This last mode allows the load of an entire configuration file into `hprest`, which will send it to the managed server.

-In this exercise, we'll modify the UEFI BIOS settings in order to execute automatically a networked based startup.nsh file during the startup of the UEFI Shell (remember, we previously set the next boot to UefiShell).
+In this exercise, we'll modify the UEFI BIOS settings in order to execute automatically a networked based `startup.nsh` file during the startup of the UEFI Shell (remember, we previously set the next boot to UefiShell).

-Using the nano or vi text editor, open /tmp/bios.json saved in the previous exercise and perform the following modifications:
+Using the `nano` or `vi` text editor, open `/tmp/bios.json` saved in the previous exercise and perform the following modifications:
   1. Assign a static IPv4 configuration to the NIC of the server (the first one found and connected)
   1. Assign a network location for the automatic startup script:.